grpc/grpc.io/content/en/docs/guides/performance.md

     server-to-client, or in both directions.
 Streams can avoid continuous RPC initiation, which includes connection load balancing at the client-side, starting a new HTTP/2 request at the transport layer, and invoking a user-defined method handler on the server side.

     Streams, however, cannot be load balanced once they have started and can be hard to debug for stream failures.
-They also might increase performance at a small scale but can reduce scalability due to load balancing and complexity, so they should only be used when the intent is a long-lived flow of data.  \
+They also might increase performance at a small scale but can reduce scalability due to load balancing and complexity, so they should only be used when they provide substantial performance or simplicity benefit to application logic.
+Use streams to optimize the application, not gRPC.

     ***Side note:*** *This does not apply to Python (see Python section for details).*